Walt Disney PicturesThis is a featured page

 Variants:

-• Return to Oz features the "WALT DiSNEY" script logo, and is the first to do so.
+• Return to Oz features the "WALT DiSNEY" script logo in green, on a space-like background (and is the first to do so).

 • Never Cry Wolf has the text in a blue rectangular box with a white outline around it.